These pages do not apply outside Great Britain.

 Provided the UK tribunal itself has jurisdiction, it may be that the Equality Act could be applied under the choice of law rules as a 'mandatory' provision.

 But that would only permit the Equality Act to be applied - the situation would need to fall within the scope of the Equality Act as discussed in previous headings.
-Even if the Equality Act would not be applicable under the normal choice of law rules, it may be arguable that where the EU rules discussed above in Wider scope through European Union (EU) law? (requirement to give effective judicial protection to EU rights) bring a situation within the scope of the Equality Act, those same EU rules require the EU choice of law rules to be interpreted so as to allow the Equality Act to be applied.
+However, even if the Equality Act would not be applicable under the normal choice of law rules, it may be arguable that where the EU rules discussed above in Wider scope through European Union (EU) law? (requirement to give effective judicial protection to EU rights) bring a situation within the scope of the Equality Act, those same EU rules require the EU choice of law rules to be interpreted so as to allow the Equality Act to be applied.

 Article: Is Ravat "old hat"? (pdf, link to cloisters.com), July 2012.